Analysis | Biden aims to pass popular spending bill — by shedding popular proposals

 Among the cuts in the final package President Biden announced Thursday: two years of free community college tuition, allowing Medicare to negotiate prescription drug prices, and paid family and medical leave.

-All have been major Democratic priorities for a reason: They are quite if not overwhelmingly popular.
+All have been major Democratic priorities for a reason: They are quite, if not overwhelmingly, popular.
 And these popular proposals are now out.

-A recent Axios/Ipsos poll showed that 75 percent of Americans favored providing free trade programs or community college.
+A recent Axios-Ipsos poll showed that 75 percent of Americans favored providing free trade programs or community college.
 Support for free community college by itself was at 81 percent in an interest group poll last year.
 Even polls showing a tighter verdict showed this was much more popular than unpopular; an AP-NORC poll showed Americans favored free community college 54 percent to 31 percent.

 (Biden’s plan still includes other forms of higher-education and workforce spending, but that funding is a fraction of what it once was, and free community college was his big initiative.)